 The Trustees review the reserve levels of the Academy annually.
 This review will encompass the nature of income and expenditure streams, the need to match income with commitments and the nature of reserves.
-Endeavour Academy (Durham) is expected to produce at least a break even budget, however the Trustees recognise that this is not always feasible due to the nature and sensitivity of low pupil number alternative provision with lower ESFA funding levels.
-The level of available reserves at 31st August 2022 is £1,129k (2021: £770k), which is made up of restricted general reserves of £1,084k (2021: £753k) and unrestricted reserves of £44k (2021: £17k).
-Current reserves levels are expected to be utilised to catch up on back dated maintenance and general improvement to the site and learning environment and the remaining reserves will be retained for the foreseeable future to ensure sufficient reserves are in place to support the equivalent of 3 months' expenditure (circa £126k) as well as providing a contingency reserve, to mitigate any failure to recruit forecast student numbers.
+The level of available reserves at 31st August 2023 is £1,324k (2022: £1,129k), which is made up of restricted general reserves of £1,280k (2022: £1,085k) and unrestricted reserves of £44k (2022: £44k).
+Following the successful establishment phase of Alternative Provision, a new pay structure has been established to support long term sustainability and increase overall capacity, underpinned by current reserves.
+In addition current reserves levels are required to support planned maintenance, improvements to student amenities and facilities, technology refresh and future growth plans.